Azure-Samples/openhack-devops-proctor/provision-team/README.md

     - bcp
 - dig v9.10.3 (or higher)

+### Azure permissions

+- You must be a Contributor or an Owner on the subscription where you would like to deploy.

+    > **Note**: If you are using a custom role, you must have `write` permissions to create all the resources required for this OpenHack.

 ### Azure resource requirements

 | Azure resource           | Pricing tier/SKU       | Purpose                                 |